miykael/3dprintyourbrain/README.md

 <img src="static/message_duplicates.png">

 This version of your surface reconstruction is still rather rough.
-Therefore we will smooth it next.
+So lets smooth it abit.
 Therefore, go to

 ```
 Filters